This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our Disclosures for more information.

 I know.
 There are only 24 hours in a day – some of these hours are already filled with your full-time job, commuting time, existing commitments, family time, and exercise.
 What’s still available?
 Your free time is where you’ll find the hours for doing your side hustle and even growing it into a business (if you are so inclined).

-Blogging and writing offer many options for automation of tasks (after you understand the processes).
-Photography and Etsy shops allow automation of processes for consistent workflow but many of the tasks remain labor intensive (that means you doing the work).
+Blogging and writing offer many options for automation of tasks – after you understand the processes.
+Photography and Etsy shops allow automation of processes for consistent workflow but many of the tasks remain labor intensive (that means you are doing the work).

 Ideas for making extra money online at home

 You CAN make money from blogging and the hours are incredibly flexible.
 When I’m not writing inside my blog program, I might be jotting notes or planning my next blog post idea (even while doing weekend chores around the house).
 Blogging has a fairly steep learning curve and is certainly not instant money.
 With steady attention and some SEO skills, blogging can provide extra money or a reliable income stream.

 And one more thing…blogging is SO rewarding.
 I love helping people around the world while sharing information and building a community with common interests.
 Since 2012, I’ve blogged on five different sites and learned from every blogging experience.

 Are you interested in starting a blog to make money at home?
 I recommend the Blog By Number course available on Teachable.
 The class includes step-by-step instructions for getting started with a blog and understanding the basics.

 Not ready for the investment?
 You can also learn about blogging basics at my author website where I’ve posted a series of articles about my blogging experience along with screen shots and helpful hints.
 I learned it the hard way.
 Lucky for you, you can learn from me!